Sabbath – a weekly festival having its origin in the fact that God made the world in six days and was arrested on the seventh.

 Meaning

-The message behind “Sabbath – a weekly festival having its origin in the fact that God made the world in six days and was arrested on the seventh.” revolves around life.
-It suggests that life unfolds in unexpected ways, making it relatable to many people's experiences.
+“Sabbath – a weekly festival having its origin in the fact that God made the world in six days and was arrested on the seventh.” presents a viewpoint centered on life.
+It implies that life unfolds in unexpected ways and encourages us to remember that the present moment deserves attention.

 Theme